Soci-Eye/.github/profile/README.md

 ## Ai work
 1. Cleaning and preparing tweet data for analysis.
-2. Develop an AI model using NLP techniques and machine learning algorithms like LSTM or BERT for sentiment analysis.
+2. Develop an AI model using NLP techniques and machine learning algorithms (LSTM) for sentiment analysis.
-3. Use the trained model to predict sentiment (positive, negative, neutral) for the tweets.
+3. Use the trained model to predict sentiment (positive, negative) for the tweets.
-4. Visualize the sentiment analysis results with pie charts or bar graphs to show the distribution of sentiments.
+4. Visualize the sentiment analysis results with pie charts to show the classification of sentiments.
 5. Display sentiment trends over time to highlight fluctuations in sentiment towards a specific product or brand.
 6. Create word clouds to visualize the most common words